eggbe/hash-store/README.md

 ```

-Step 2: Configure the follow setting in your code:
+Step 2: Create and configure an instance of object anywhere in your code:

 ```php
 $HashStore = new \Eggbe\HashStore\HashStore([